andre-st/chrome-injectjs/README.md

 - tiny, kept to the bare minimum
 - easy to inspect if you consider using it—no 3rd party libs, nothing [minified](https://en.wikipedia.org/wiki/Minification_(programming)), small files
-- it lacks any comfort and visual beauty: no syntax highlighting or validation (Ace editor, jslint, ...)
+- it lacks any comfort and visual beauty: no syntax highlighting or validation (no Ace editor, jslint, ...)
 - flexible and easy to extend due to its script-based configuration

   ![Screenshot](image/screenshot-20180525.png)